jfaccioni/SCOUTS/doc/faq.rst

 **My data is stored in multiple files.
 How do I use SCOUTS with it?**

 Ideally, you can merge your files into a single input file and use that to work with SCOUTS.
-When this is not possible, you can still use SCOUTS to analyse individual samples by passing one file at a time.
+When this is not possible, you can still use SCOUTS to run individual samples by passing one file at a time.
 This will not affect the output, *as long as all the cells from one sample are together in one file*.
 One side-effect of this method is that, in order to use the "*control*" option in the "*Consider outliers using cutoff from*" field, you need to make sure that the cells from the control sample are present in every file.

 **I do not have a control sample.
 Can I run SCOUTS without explicitly informing a control sample?**